 Like brown rice, whole-wheat versions of bread and pasta may offer more fiber and maybe more vitamins, but they’re still just as full of processed carbs and rapidly raise blood sugar.
 Some are actually colored with molasses to appear brown to fool you into thinking they are more wholesome.
 Look at the long list of ingredients on your whole-wheat bread — the longer the list, the less likely it's helping you.

-A tall glass of milk has been advertised (by the dairy industry) as part of a healthy diet, but you can actually get more calcium from a bowl of spinach…without all the sugar!
+A tall glass of milk has been advertised (by the dairy industry) as part of a healthy diet, but there are other beverages that can give you calcium without all the sugar!
 Cow’s milk contains 12 grams of carbs in the form of lactose (dairy sugar) in just 8 ounces.
 Unsweetened milk alternatives like almond, flax, and soy can give you that milky taste with merely 3 grams of carbs, and plenty of calcium, too.
-Skip the dairy if you’re trying to cut carbs and lower your blood sugar.
+Skip the cow’s milk if you’re trying to cut carbs and lower your blood sugar.